dclelland/Plinth/README.md

 }
 ```

+This also includes a large number of convenience initializers and implementations of typical typeclasses such as `Codable` and `ExpressibleByArrayLiteral`.

 The `elements` property is directly mutable but this is ideally to be avoided; matrix regularity is not enforced (except during encoding to or decoding from a serialization format), but there is a computed property `state` which can be used to check when the matrix is considered to be malformed.